irees/test-vitest/readme.md

 The error goes away when `optimizeDeps` is not extended.
 You can verify this by modifying `node_modules/tlv2-ui/dist/module.mjs` in-place.

+Downgrading to Vitest v3 seems to work, so I am just going to do that for now.

 # Details

 ## "e2e" test config